Skip to main content

 scp kf-agilesec.internal-certs.tgz $FE-1_IP:<installer_directory>/certificates/

-The scp command is provided as an example.
-You may use any file transfer method that suits your environment.
+Note: scp command is provided as an example.
+You may use any file transfer method suiting your environment.

 Step 2: Install on Backend-1